Skip Navigation

 3. Enter the amount you wish to invest.

-1. Your Portfolio Cash represents the funds in your Retirement Portfolio that are not invested.
+4. Select your desired funding source as the From account.
+Your Portfolio Cash is the cash in your Retirement Portfolio that is not currently invested.

-5. Select your Retirement Portfolio as the “To” account.
+5. Select your Retirement Portfolio as the To account.

-Note: If you would like to make this a recurring investment, use this article to learn more about managing your Auto-Stash settings.
+If you would like to make this a recurring investment, use this article to learn more about managing your Auto-Stash settings.

-On the web:
+On the web

 1. Decide what investment you would like to purchase.

-1. Your Portfolio Cash represents the funds in your Retirement Portfolio that are not invested.
+3. Choose your desired funding source for this investment.
+Your Portfolio Cash is the cash in your Retirement Portfolio that is not currently invested.

 4. Select your Retirement Portfolio as the location for your investment.